 Under this arrangement, you pay a proportion of your earnings to the salon.
 This is normally around 40 per cent, but some salons may charge more, especially if they're very established or in a desirable location with lots of passing trade.

-This is the simplest arrangement – you simply pay a fixed amount each month to rent the chair.
+This is the simplest arrangement – you pay a fixed amount each month to rent the chair.
 You know exactly how much you need to make every month to break even.
-However, remember you will still need to pay the same amount even if you go through a quiet patch.
+However, remember you'll still need to pay the same amount even if you go through a quiet patch.